Today I want to share a bit of beauty with you in Elevated Living Through Arts.

-The rush of life through work, the gym, meetups and after school activities has suddenly come to a halt causing each of us to look a bit more at everyday living for smaller joys within our homes.
+The rush of life through work, the gym, meetups, and after-school activities have suddenly come to a halt causing each of us to look a bit more at everyday living for smaller joys within our homes.
 We look at our children perhaps a bit more closely and even ourselves.

-But are we to do with this time that we have been refunded?
+But what are we to do with this time that we have been given?

-Refunded, a word I choose carefully here.
+Given, a word I choose carefully here.
 As we have been given something incredible.
 An opportunity if you will.
-A freedom with our time that normally would have been traded away for a paycheck.
+Freedom with our time that normally would have been traded away for a paycheck.

 Netflix was a great place to start yet for me that’s just not a place I can stay for too long